Carlos Arias Navarro

-Carlos Arias Navarro, 1st Marquis of Arias Navarro (11 December 1908 – 27 November 1989) was the Prime Minister of Spain during the final years of the Francoist dictatorship and the beginning of the Spanish transition to democracy.
+Carlos Arias Navarro, 1st Marquess of Arias Navarro (11 December 1908 – 27 November 1989), was the Prime Minister of Spain during the final years of the Francoist dictatorship and the beginning of the Spanish transition to democracy.

 Arias Navarro was a hardline politician and was involved in the White Terror, having signed thousands of death warrants during the dismantling of the Spanish Republic.
 Later, he was a more moderate leader during his premiership.

 Early life

 Arias Navarro was born in Madrid on 11 December 1908.
 He served in the Ministry of Justice since 1929 as attorney in Málaga and Madrid.